nuejs/www/docs2/concepts/performance-optimization.md

 prefetch_global_css: true
 ```

 When you inline your CSS all the necessary to render the page is fetched on the initial request.
 Everything else can be loaded later.
-This is the easiest performance with highest returns. ie. "a low hanging fruit".
+This is the easiest performance with the highest returns. ie. "a low hanging fruit".

 The `prefetch_global_css` is a perfect companion for CSS inlining: it will prefetch all the global CSS files that are needed on the next page load.